Core Concepts

 Photography

-Often, Krypton, and xenon, are used in some photographic flashes for high speed photography.
-The flash tubes in a camera are made up of electrodes that are filled with gas in both ends that, when triggered, ionizes and produces a high voltage pulse to produce light.
+Often, krypton and xenon are used in some photographic flashes for high-speed photography.
+The flash tubes in a camera are made up of electrodes that are filled with gas in both ends that, when triggered, ionizes and produces a high-voltage pulse to produce light.
 Xenon flash tubes emit light in various spectral lines.
 Krypton is another substance used in flash tubes.
-It can be as good as 40% efficient, but it needs at least a 70% increase in pressure over xenon to achieve a more efficient flash.
+It can be up to 40% efficient, but it needs at least a 70% increase in pressure over xenon to achieve a more efficient flash.

 Medical Diagnosis

-While Kr is quite odorless, colorless, and non-abundant in Earth’s atmosphere, isotopes of it can be used for medicinal purposes.
-The isotope Kr-85 is used in the study of blood flow and lung function problems in nuclear medicine.
-Magnetic resonance imaging (MRI) machines make use of another one of krypton’s isotopes, Kr-83.
-This new form of imaging will use treated Kr gas that can be inhaled and used as contrast to reveal areas of the lung on an MRI scan.
-While traditional MRI scans use the protons in the body as a target to get a picture of tissue, this will not give the best picture of the lungs as they are filled with air.
-With the use of inhaled hyperpolarized gas MRI machines that use lasers to polarize an inert noble gas, will align the nuclei of the gas, and it will show up on an MRI scan.
+While krypton is odorless, colorless, and non-abundant in Earth’s atmosphere, isotopes of it can be used for medicinal purposes.
+The isotope krypton-85 is used in the study of blood flow and lung function problems in nuclear medicine.
+Magnetic resonance imaging (MRI) machines make use of another of krypton’s isotopes, krypton-83.
+This form of imaging uses treated krypton gas that can be inhaled and used as contrast to reveal areas of the lung on an MRI scan.
+While traditional MRI scans use the protons in the body as a target to get a picture of tissue, this does not give the best picture of the lungs as they are filled with air.
+With the use of inhaled hyperpolarized gas, MRI machines that use lasers to polarize an inert noble gas align the nuclei of the gas, and it will show up on an MRI scan.

 Home Insulation

-Kr is also used as an insulating gas between window panels.
+Krypton is also used as an insulating gas between window panels.
 It is commonly recognized as a better insulating agent over its counterpart argon.
 The use of it in window panels makes for more energy efficient windows, especially for larger windows.
-Although Kr does cost more than argon, since it is harder to extract, it makes up for that cost over time.
-A recent study shows that windows using Kr insulation cut energy bills up to 15% per year.
+Although krypton does cost more than argon since it is harder to extract, it makes up for that cost over time by potentially cutting energy bills.

 Krypton’s Discovery

-On May 30, 1898 Sir William Ramsay, a chemist from Scotland, alongside Morris M. Travers, an english chemist, discovered Krypton.
-While studying liquid air they found small amounts of liquid krypton were left behind after the more volatile components of liquid air had boiled away.
+On May 30, 1898, Scottish chemist Sir William Ramsay, alongside English chemist Morris M. Travers, discovered Krypton.
+While studying liquid air, they found that small amounts of liquid krypton were left behind after the more volatile components of liquid air had boiled away.

 Chemical Properties